Mahmoud v. Taylor: Dissent

-Reaction
+Reaction and subsequent developments

 Republicans, parents' rights groups, and the Liberty Counsel supported the Court's decision.
 President Donald Trump endorsed the ruling during a press conference on June 28, calling it a "tremendous ruling for parents" but noting that he was "surprised that it went this far".
 U.S. representative Andy Harris, who represents Maryland's 1st congressional district and chairs the House Freedom Caucus, called the ruling "a victory for parental rights and religious freedom across the country", while the Freedom Caucus released its own statement celebrating the ruling as a "clear rebuke" of what it called a "growing trend of government overreach into family life".
-Maryland Senate minority leader Steve Hershey called the ruling "common sense" and criticized Montgomery County Public Schools's policy against opt-outs as "authoritarian" and "extreme".
+Maryland Senate minority leader Steve Hershey called the ruling "common sense" and criticized Montgomery County Public Schools' policy against opt-outs as "authoritarian" and "extreme".

 The Court's decision was criticised by LGBTQ+ advocates and several Montgomery County Democrats.
 U.S. representative Jamie Raskin, who represents Maryland's 8th congressional district, called the decision "cruel" and expressed concerns about potential ramifications for public education, questioning whether it would allow students to opt out of science and history lessons involving evolution or wars because it conflicted with their family's religious beliefs.
 Maryland Attorney General Anthony Brown defended the use of LGBTQ-inclusive storybooks in classroom instruction, saying that they "help teachers create classrooms where all students can thrive and feel safe, regardless of their gender identity or sexual orientation".

-Ian Millhiser for Vox said "Mahmoud is likely to impose a Florida-style 'Don’t Say Gay' regime on every public school classroom in America."
-Millhiser also notes potential implications for material that includes magic, the pacifist MLK Jr, or "if any of their children's teachers are women" which some religions may find objectionable.
+Following the Mahmoud ruling, Montgomery County Public Schools approved 58 requests from 43 families to opt out of specific books and readings.

-Following the Mahmoud ruling, Montgomery County Public Schools approved 58 requests to opt out of specific books and readings from 43 families.
+In December 2025, the Supreme Court granted certiorari, vacated the judgment, and remanded Miller v.
+McDonald to the United States Court of Appeals for the Second Circuit for further consideration in light of the Mahmoud ruling.